sage-code/maj/basic.md

 ## Pronoun

-Is a word that can function by itself as a noun phrase and that refers either to the participants in the discourse or to someone or something mentioned elsewhere in the discourse.
+Is a word that can function by itself as a noun in a phrase to refer either to the participants in the discourse or to someone or something mentioned elsewhere in the discourse.
 Pronouns have 3 cases in Maj:

 * nominative
 * objective